| |

 On this Dharma should rely."

-spiritual practise above all one first need to find a spiritual friend,
+practise above all one first need to find a spiritual friend, an accomplished

 Words of My Perfect Teacher, or and the Hindu The